matrix-org/vodozemac/README.md

 ### Modern pickles

 The modern pickling mechanism used by this crate.
-The exact serialization format which will be used is undecided but for now we're pickling to JSON.
+The serialization format is based on Serde.
-Since the pickling support is based on `serde`, changing the format is easy.

 The following structs support pickling: